 Wind buffeting can be described as the perception of pressure on the ears or a helicopter-type sound in the ears.
-Your vehicle may exhibit wind buffeting with the windows down, or the sunroof (if equipped) in certain open or partially open positions.
+Your vehicle may exhibit wind buffeting with the windows down, or the sunroof (if equipped) is in certain open or partially open positions.
 This is a normal occurrence and can be minimized.
-If the buffeting occurs with the sunroof open, then adjust the sunroof opening to minimize the buffeting or open any window.
+If the buffeting occurs with the rear windows open, open the front and rear windows together to minimize the buffeting.
+If the buffeting occurs with the sunroof open, adjust the sunroof opening to minimize the buffeting or open any window.